nraman-gz/FIAM-hackathon/notes.md

   * importance is in data manipulation and interpretation of the forecasts
   * kalman filtering
   * look into signal processing
+  * you can have repition sequences in signal capturing (days, months, years) and then you get a more accurate prediction
 * multiple sub-models that fed into one big model (easy to explain)
 * story, managing time, managing resources
+* OUR GOAL IS TO SELL A STORY: it must be interpreteable, forecast data and data manipulation (clean + model), what you want to sell is elegance, simplicity and creativity - you should be able to easily explain your approach
+* something they forgot to consider is liquidity
+* baysian optimization
+* all other teams used neuro networks: we should stand out
 * use simple architecture but make it optimized
 * "temporal fusion" transformer (latest model from google deepmind)
   * had interpretability
   * transformers with sequential layers
   * make forecasts over longer horizons
+  * they used pythorch
 * finding good alternative data
-  * WRDS, edgar (SEC gov data), satellite data, betting markets
+  * WRDS, edgar (SEC gov data), satellite data (image data), betting markets (manifest and crowd source alpha there)
   * weather (for forecasting)
   * showing how retail vs. insititution expectations diverge
   * electric grid transformers report heat data, use to predict price of